-Again, remember: security hasn’t changed much, OK?
-Operational systems are basically 3 things: you take data in – in our case, developmental data, security data, activity data – you have some kind of decision engine that analyzes this data, and out the other side pops accurate, timely, actionable security recommendations on things to fix, OK?
+Again, remember: security hasn’t changed much.
+Operational systems basically do three things: take data in (in our case, developmental data, security data, activity data), some kind of decision engine analyzes this data, and out the other side pops accurate, timely, actionable security recommendations on things to fix.

 This is what a security system is.

 But how does that work in traditional web applications?

 Well, in traditional web applications … there’s a natural choke point for data collection: the WAF.
 And this is why everybody knows what WAF is.